 - David Macaulay, Mosque.
 Boston: Houghton Mifflin, 2003.

-Ten Canoes (2006) 90 minutes.
-Film Finance Corporation Australia, South Australian Film Corporation, and Palm Pictures.
+Ten Canoes, directed by Rolf de Heer, Peter Djigirr, Film Finance Corporation Australia, South Australian Film Corporation, and Palm Pictures, 2006.

-7. Zacharias Kunuk, The Fast Runner (2002; original title: Atanarjuat), Canadian Film Board and Igloolik Isuma Productions,174 min.
+4.5 The Fast Runner (original title: Atanarjuat), directed by Zacharias Kunuk, Canadian Film Board and Igloolik Isuma Productions, 2002.

-8. Ang Lee, Crouching Tiger, Hidden Dragon (2001) Columbia Pictures
+5.0 Ang Lee, Crouching Tiger, Hidden Dragon directed by Ang Lee, Columbia Pictures, 2001.

 Each week of the course schedule is divided into lessons so that students can manage the required workload.